 All (LS1, All Entities)

-From AISC Specification Section G1, the available shear strength is
+From AISC Specification Section E1, the available compressive strength is:

-Comparing results of calculation in SDC Verifier and in Example G.4 we can see that values completely match.
+Comparing results of calculation in SDC Verifier and in Example E.9 we can see that values completely match.
 The available compressive strength is 518 kips.

 Download SDC Verifier project file, model and report of Example E.9